Love mountain biking? There’s no better place to head out on two wheels than the great Yorkshire countryside.

 Mary Towneley Loop

-Best suited to the hardiest of mountain bike riders, the 47-mile Mary Towneley Loop forms part of the Pennine Bridleway National Trail and is named after one of its biggest supporters.
+Best suited to only the hardiest of mountain bike riders, the 47-mile Mary Towneley Loop forms part of the Pennine Bridleway National Trail and is named after one of its biggest supporters.
 You’ll need a well serviced bike and plenty of spare brake pads as this ride takes full advantage of Yorkshire’s high, punchy hills.
-You’ll take on centuries-old packhorse trails and newer bridleways, crossing open moorland as you go.
-It’s the gradients and surface that makes this tough, but if you want just a taste, the track over Rooley Moor and Limersgate is perfect for beginners.
+You’ll take on centuries-old packhorse trails and a host of newer bridleways, crossing the beautiful open moorland as you go.
+It’s the gradients and surface that makes this particularly tough, but if you want just a taste of the action, the track over Rooley Moor and Limersgate is perfect for beginners.

 Check out the Mary Towneley Loop trails.